Advertising Agency Compensation in a ROI Driven World

 As financial pressures affecting the general business environment continue to intensify, negotiating profitable service agreements has become increasingly challenging for professional service firms.
 There seems to be unprecedented client pressure on service firm fees and rates.
 Added to that, corporate procurement departments are taking on greater responsibilities in managing agency relationships.
 This involvement creates new negotiation and communication challenges for professional service providers.

-What was (or seemed to be) the last bastion of corporate governance—marketing spend—has now become the “hotbed” of negotiating rituals and guidelines never before seen between marketers and their agencies.
+(or seemed to be) the last bastion of corporate governance—marketing spend—has now become the “hotbed” of negotiating rituals and guidelines never before seen between marketers and their agencies.
 In contract discussions with hundreds of clients and an annual survey The Bedford Group conducts, we have encountered a high degree of skepticism about the validity of agency charges and good faith negotiations.
 It is not surprising that marketers and agencies are frustrated with the compensation process.

 And yet, once the veil is lifted on how agencies make money and how much money they need to make in order to keep their enterprise profitable and dynamic, even the most intransigent of Sourcing executives are moved to reconsider the vice that they are about to put around an agency compensation package, and thus the creative output that may likely suffer as a result of that vice.